Bevis Marks Synagogue

-The synagogue was built in 1701 and is affiliated to London's historic Spanish and Portuguese Jewish community.
-It is a Grade I listed building.
-It is the only synagogue in Europe which has held regular services continuously for more than 300 years.
-It is currently threatened by the development of large office buildings that would destroy its historic setting and block its natural light.
+Built in 1701, the Grade I listed building is the oldest synagogue in the United Kingdom in continuous use.
+It is the only synagogue building in Europe that has continuously held regular services for more than 320 years.

 History

 Construction

 The origins of the community date from an influx to London of crypto-Jews, or so called Marranos, from Spain and Portugal, mostly via the growing Sephardi Jewish community in Amsterdam, in the early seventeenth century.
 These Jews began practising their religion openly once it became possible to do so through Jewish resettlement in England under the rule of Oliver Cromwell.

-Services at a small synagogue in Creechurch Lane began in 1657.
+Services at a small synagogue in Creechurch Lane began in 1657, and the congregation also secured land for its own cemetery in Mile End (the Velho Cemetery).
 In 1663, it was visited on the festival of Simchat Torah by the diarist Samuel Pepys, who recorded his impressions of the service.
 In 1698 Rabbi David Nieto took spiritual charge of the congregation of "Spanish and Portuguese Jews" (Sephardim).

 A considerable influx of Jews made it necessary to obtain more commodious quarters.
-Accordingly, a committee was appointed, consisting of António Gomes Serra, Menasseh Mendes, Alfonso Rodrigues, Manuel Nunez Miranda, Andrea Lopez, and Pontaleão Rodriguez.
+Accordingly, a committee was appointed, consisting of António Gomes Serra, Menasseh Mendes, Isaac Israel de Sequeira alias Alfonso Rodrigues, Manuel Nunez Miranda, Andrea Lopez, and Pontaleão Rodriguez.
 It investigated matters for nearly a year and, on 12 February 1699, signed a contract with Joseph Avis, a Quaker, for the construction of a building to cost £2,650.
 According to legend, Avis declined to collect his full fee, on the ground that it was wrong to profit from building a house of God.
 Also unsubstantiated is the story that a timber was donated by the then Princess Anne for the roof of the synagogue.
 On 24 June 1699, the committee leased from Sir Thomas and Lady Pointz (also known as Littleton) a tract of land at Plough Yard, in Bevis Marks, for 61 years, with the option of renewal for a further 38 years, at £120 a year.